Eurogroup to discuss Greek buy-back, Cyprus

 Two euro zone officials said the bloc hoped Greece would be able to repurchase at least 40 billion euros of its own bonds from private investors.
 Ministers have said the price offered by Athens for bonds under the voluntary operation should not be higher than the closing price of November 23.

 Because there are various maturities trading, the price range is from 25.15 to 34.41 cents.
-Euro zone ministers have pencilled in 10.2 billion euros for buying back Greek bonds.
+Euro zone ministers have penciled in 10.2 billion euros for buying back Greek bonds.

 TAKING STOCK